Phazerville Suite

 Note from the Mayor:

-Thanks for checking out my firmware.
-I’ve basically tried to hoard all the notable Apps and Applets in one repo!
-All the full-screen apps from Hemisphere are here, plus all of the stock O&C firmware apps and a few new ones, albeit in limited combinations depending on which .hex file you grabbed from the Release page (now version 1.8.1).
+Thanks for checking out my firmware!
+I’ve made efforts to hoard all the notable Apps and Applets in one repo!
+All the full-screen Apps from Hemisphere Suite are here, plus all of the stock O&C firmware Apps, and a few new ones, albeit in limited combinations depending on which hardware variant you have… see the Build Choices page for details.

 Want to roll your own mix of Apps?
 You can request a Custom Build for Teensy 3.2 with a simple bot command on this discussion post.